Ryanair's UK pilots vote to strike later this month

 Last week, Ryanair said it had 500 more pilots and 400 more cabin crew than needed, with job losses will be announced in the coming weeks.

-Reporting by Graham Fahy; Editing by Jan Harvey and Susan Fenton
+Reporting by Graham Fahy and Michael Holden; Editing by Jan Harvey and Susan Fenton